VIDEO: Waterfalls form in Death Valley due to hurricane

-The National Park Service shared a stunning video of the waterfalls in Death Valley saying they were due to recent rain from the remnants of Hurricane Kay, which made landfall in Mexico last week.
+The National Park Service shared a stunning video of the waterfalls in Death Valley saying they were due to recent rain from the remnants of Hurricane Kay, which made landfall in Mexico last week, KLAS reports.

 The temporary waterfalls were spotted just south of Natural Bridge on Badwater Road Sunday afternoon.
 Flooding in that area caused CA Highway 190 west of Stovepipe Wells and Badwater Road to be completely closed for cleaning.